GaloisInc/swanky/README.md

 * Asharov-Lindell-Schneider-Zohner semi-honest OT extension (+ correlated and random OT)
 * Keller-Orsini-Scholl malicious OT extension (+ correlated and random OT)

+And the following oblivious (programmable) PRF protocols:

+* Kolesnikov-Kumaresan-Rosulek-Trieu OPRF
+* Kolesnikov-Matania-Pinkas-Rosulek-Trieu OPPRF (currently requires the `unstable` feature to use)

 It also exposes various traits for implementing your very own OT protocol:

-* `Sender` and `Receiver` are the "base" traits for an OT implementation.
+* `Sender` and `Receiver` are the "base" traits for OT.
 They include an `init` function, which does any initial setup and outputs an OT object, and `send`/`receive`, which runs the actual OT part.
 The `send` and `receive` functions can be repeated without needing to re-run `init`.

 * `CorrelatedSender` / `CorrelatedReceiver` exposes a `send_correlated` /
   `receive_correlated` method for correlated OT.